BurningKarl/LightOrgan/README.md

 ### Bluetooth
 If you have a spare Bluetooth dongle, you can turn your Raspberry Pi into a Bluetooth speaker.
-I roughly followed the guide at https://github.com/jobpassion/raspberryPi/blob/master/BluetoothSpeaker.md but found that many steps were unnecessary, at least using the full installation of Raspbian.
+I roughly followed the guide at https://github.com/jobpassion/raspberryPi/blob/master/BluetoothSpeaker.md but found that many steps were unnecessary, at least using the full installation of Raspberry Pi OS.

 First use `sudo nano /etc/bluetooth/main.conf` to edit the Bluetooth configuration.
 Here, we need to uncomment the line `#Class = 0x000100` and change it to `Class = 0x00041C`.